AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/frontmatter.md

 242s.
 Centers for Disease Control and Prevention Office of Women's Health.

+242t.
+CDC surveillance and data collection for child, youth, and adult trauma.

 #### Part B—Federal-State Cooperation ####

 243. General grant of authority for cooperation.